-Perfumes with Desert Notes.
-At the word “desert”, the imagination draws the following pictures: a hot wind dries up the already devoid of moisture skin and pores grains of sand in the rhythm of eternity, forcing the dunes to move like sea waves.
-The sun’s rays ruthlessly water the earth, painted in all sorts of shades of yellow and brown.
-The heat causes the air masses to oscillate, which is why the traveler sees mirages – oases with flowering gardens and beautiful palaces.
+At the word “desert,” the imagination draws the following pictures: a hot wind dries up the skin devoid of moisture and pores grains of sand in the rhythm of eternity, forcing the dunes to move like sea waves.
+The sun’s rays ruthlessly water the earth, painted in shades of yellow and brown.
+The heat causes the air masses to oscillate, so the traveler sees mirages – oases with flowering gardens and beautiful palaces.

 Italian fashion brand Etro launched the unisex Vetiver in 1989.
-Classical, dry, reminiscent of a piercing bitter wormwood and the smell of a distant fire at the start, it resembles a desert at night, when the soil, chilled and tired by the heat of the day, begins to smell.
-Rather, it is not a desert, but mysterious desert steppes, almost devoid of high vegetation, where around are kilometers of herbs dying without moisture.
+Classical, dry, reminiscent of piercing bitter wormwood and the smell of a distant fire at the start, it resembles a desert at night, when the soil, chilled and tired by the day’s heat, begins to smell.
+Instead, it is not a desert but mysterious desert steppes, almost devoid of high vegetation, where kilometers of herbs are dying without moisture.

 See More: Best Perfumes for Teenage Guys

-The driest desert in North America, the Mojave, is located in the southwestern United States.
-Even though this place is considered the lowest and hottest in the region, a lot of plants that have adapted to harsh conditions grow here.
+The driest desert in North America, the Mojave, is in the southwestern United States.
+Even though this place is considered the lowest and hottest in the region, many plants that have adapted to harsh conditions grow here.

-L’air du Desert de Marocain N.02 Eau de Toilette
+2) Marocain N.02 L’air du Desert Eau de Toilette

 This sensation is diluted with notes and smells that can be felt in the Moroccan market: coriander, cumin, petitgrain, and fragrant flowers.
-According to reviews, L’Air du Desert Marocain was created not for those who want to impress the outside world, but for introverts, in whose souls there is a large space for self-contemplation, almost like in a desert.
+According to reviews, L’Air du Desert Marocain was created not for those who want to impress the outside world but for introverts.
+We souls havehave space for self-contemplation, almost like in a desert.

-The women’s fragrance Dune of the fashion house Dior, released in 1991, is perhaps the most “hyped” version of the perfume dedicated to the desert.
-Three eminent perfumers worked on the composition, each of which has dozens of amazing fragrances: Nezhla Barbier, Jean-Louis Suzak, and Dominique Ropion.
+The women’s fragrance Dune by the fashion house Dior, released in 1991, is perhaps the most “hyped” version of the perfume dedicated to the desert.
+Three eminent perfumers worked on the composition, each with dozens of unique fragrances: Nezhla Barbier, Jean-Louis Suzak, and Dominique Ropion.